Unlock the potential of your smartphone or tablet to improve your life. Find useful Apps and learn how to use them.

 In the Useful Apps Lesson of the month you will get an update on what our explorers are uncovering.
 This might include a list of the most useful Apps we have discovered in the thematic area.
 It might include simple video instructions showing you how to use a specific App.
 Or it might include feedback from other explorers who have used the Apps we are exploring, and have tips and suggestions.

-Over the course of a twelve month period we expect to uncover and explore at least 10 "Useful Apps", and the material members will receive will include how to find, download, and install these Apps; what they are useful for; and detailed discussion of how to actually use them.
+Over the course of Semester 1 (a four month period) we will uncover and explore a number of “Useful Apps”, and the material members will receive will include how to find, download, and install these Apps; what they are useful for; and detailed discussion of how to actually use them.

 Not just for “Experts”